ritik435/memorypool_client/README.md

 You can save your memories on this application .

 Technologies used : MERN ( mongoDB, ExpressJs, ReactJs, NodeJs ) .
+THis repository includes client side of the project.

 Deployed link : https://memorypool.netlify.app/